Ikuze/jenkins-dynamic-inventory/README.md

 There is another limitation:

->When constructing variables or groups in jenkins inventory file, we only can use the variables defined by this plugin.
+>When constructing variables or groups in the jenkins inventory file, we only can use the variables defined by this plugin.
 We cannot use hostvars like 'ansible_version', for instance, to construct new ones defined in the jenkins inventory file.
 Hence, we should only use the variables defined in the "hostvars" section of this document (including those ones defined via node property in jenkins) to construct new ones (or new groups) via 'constructed'.

 # Bugs: